jogetoss/merge-pdf-datalist-action/README.md

 This plugin merges uploaded PDF in file upload form element when user clicks on merge button in datalist.

+To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/SANDBOX2/Merge+PDF+Datalist+Action).

 # Getting Help

 JogetOSS is a community-led team for open source software related to the [Joget](https://www.joget.org) no-code/low-code application platform.